rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 C9800(config)# no ap dot11 5ghz shutdown
 ```

-10. Specify the interface, in this case Vlan 10, to be the Wireless Management Interface.
+10.Specify the interface, in this case Vlan 10, to be the Wireless Management Interface.

 ```